evolution-project/evox-docs/docs/crypto-dictionar.md

 * Cryptocurrency exchanges allow customers to trade cryptocurrencies for other assets, such as conventional fiat money, or to trade between different digital currencies.

-### **Futures**

-* A futures contract is a legal agreement to buy or sell a particular commodity or asset at a predetermined price at a specified time in the future.
-Futures contracts are standardized for quality and quantity to facilitate trading on a futures exchange.

-### **Gas price**

-* A very small amount of ethereum and it is multiplied by an amount known as gas limit to pay people to record transactions and do other software actions.

 ### **Genesis Block**

 * A blockchain is a digital book of records where each new page made in that book is what is known as a “block”.
 Those blocks are connected in one group known as the blockchain.
 The first block in a blockchain is known as the genesis block.